-This dish comes from a recipe I saw on a cooking show and fell in love with, it’s called Fennel And Onion Stuffed Pork Loin.
+This dish comes from a recipe I saw on a cooking show and fell in love with, it’s called Fennel and Onion-Stuffed Pork Loin.
 I do love pork of any kind, but this particular cut is perfect to stuff with a variety of ingredients, any of which is up to you.
-There’s two reasons I say this, one, is because of the finished dish, and two, and even better is, it can be made in advance.
+There are two reasons I say this: one is because of the finished dish, and two, even better, it can be made in advance.

 I also made some cheesy, buttery French bread to go alongside.
 Everyone loves bread!